Dre Campbell Farm

 This product is a natural powder that dehydrates and kills tent caterpillars.
 When tent caterpillars come into contact with it, it scratches and dehydrates their bodies.

-Apply the powder directly to the caterpillars and the areas where they crawl.
+Apply dry food-grade diatomaceous earth directly to caterpillars and areas where they travel.
+Reapply after rain or heavy dew.

 2. Spinosad